DigitalPasts/openDANES/nav/submission-guidelines.md

 ### Manuscript Formatting

-Submissions are accepted in either **markdown** or **google doc** files.
+Submissions are accepted in either **markdown** or **Google Doc** files.
 No other file formats are accepted.
 Images need to be uploaded separately in the submission form: please prepare them accordingly ahead of time.

 We ask authors to follow certain guidelines when formatting their manuscripts, such as using particular syntax for codeblocks, links, figures and legends, etc., as well as filling up the YAML frontmatter,[^1] for both markdown and google doc submissions.
 This ensures the submissions will be displayed correctly on the OpenDANES website.
 Following these guidelines would significantly speed up the publication process and is greatly appreciated.